 1 Introduction

-1.1 ……. …. (insert school name) fully recognises the contribution it can make to protect children and support pupils in school.
+1.1 Church Langton fully recognises the contribution it can make to protect children and support pupils in school.
 The aim of the policy is to safeguard and promote our pupils’ welfare, safety and health by fostering an honest, open, caring and supportive climate.
 The pupils’ welfare is of paramount importance.

 1.2 This policy is consistent with: